 Principal Applicants can include in their IIP application:

-- Dependents of 18 years of age and under
+- Dependants of 18 years of age and under.

-- Dependents between the age of 18 and 26 years of age, who are not married and who are wholly supported by the main applicant and form part of the household
+- Dependants between the age of 18 and 26 years of age, who are not married and who are wholly supported by the main applicant and form part of the household.

-- Dependents over the age of 55 years (e.g. parents), who are wholly supported by and who form part of the household of the main applicant
+- Dependants over the age of 55 years (e.g. parents), who are wholly supported by and who form part of the household of the main applicant.

-By virtue of the Legal Notice 47 of 2014, the Government of Malta has established the legal framework for the IIP.
-The process of applying for the IIP is carried out through a Concessionaire, Accredited Persons or Approved Agents.
-A list with contact details is provided on the website https://iip.gov.mt/individual-investor-program/.
-The IIP is managed by the Identity Malta Agency.
+By virtue of the Legal Notice 47 of 2014, the Government of Malta has established the legal framework for the IIP, The process of application for the IIP is carried out through a Concessionaire, Accredited Persons or Approved Agents.
+A list with contact details is provided on the website http://iip.identitymalta.com The IIP is managed by the Identity Malta Agency

 Applications must be accompanied by supporting identification and verification documents authenticated in English, as set out in the Checklist and Guidelines, together with;